-These moist, delicious muffins are bursting with great brown sugar flavor and are so easy to make.
+These moist, delicious Zucchini Muffins are bursting with great brown sugar flavor and are so easy to make.
 One bite and you’ll be in love….and no one will ever know they have zucchini in them!

 The brown sugar flavor, and moist light texture win all ages over in one bite.

-This may become one of your favorite zucchini recipes!
+This may become your favorite zucchini recipe perfect for busy mornings!

 This recipe is perfect for summer and fall.
 Why?